WHAT CAUSES GLAZE TO CRACKLE ON POTTERY?

 The colorant is the beautifier element in a glaze.
 It brings out the true beauty in every glaze.
 Colorants can withstand high temperatures without burning off because they are mostly made from metallic oxides—a medium that can also affect the melting point of the glaze.
 Colorants can be added to a glaze to increase or decrease opacity and create pretty colors for your ceramic piece.
 Once the colorants melt on the body of your piece, it creates different hues that make decorating pottery with glazes so satisfying.

 The final ingredient in any basic glaze mix is the refractory component.
 This refractory component is mostly aluminum which acts as the stiffening agent.
-This component is in charge of lowering the temperature at which the silica sand will melt into glass.
-It is an important part of the mix because it keeps the pottery piece from breaking under the kiln high temperatures.
+This component is in charge of lowering the temperature at which the silica sand will melt into the glass.
+It is an important part of the mix because it keeps the pottery piece from breaking under the kiln at high temperatures.
 Without the presence of aluminum, the glaze will slide off any vertical piece.
 Lowering the temperature of the glass-forming ingredient does not affect the quality of the final finish.
 Not only does the refractory element of a glaze stiffen the glaze, but it also helps to dissolve air pockets that can form in the firing process.

 Recipe for Crackle Glaze: